How to Grow Okra from Planting to Harvest

 • Use collars around transplanted okra seedlings to protect against cutworms.

-Okra diseases
+Okra Diseases

 • Okra is susceptible to verticillium and fusarium wilt which will cause plants to suddenly wilt, dry up, and die, usually in midsummer just as plants begin to produce.
 Yellow leaves and wilt are signs of fungal diseases.
 Remove infected plants and dispose of them in the trash.